sfence/powered_tools/README.md

 Add tools powered by electric from battery and by combustion engine.

-Combustion negine powered tools is powered on/off by right click (place) and refueled by left click (use) in powered off state.
+Combustion engine powered tools are poweron/poweroff by right-click (place) and refueled by left-click (use) in poweroff state.

 See LICENSE for license information.